DETAILED ACTION

 Response to Arguments

-Applicant's arguments filed 02/10/2026 regarding the amendments to claims 1 and 13 have been fully considered but they are not persuasive.
-However, the applicant’s arguments with respect to the amendments to claim 7 have been fully considered and are persuasive.
+Applicant’s arguments filed 06/03/2026 with respect to the 103 rejections in view of DiPietro have been fully considered and are persuasive, particularly in view of the new claim amendments.
 Therefore, the rejection has been withdrawn.
-However, upon further consideration, a new ground(s) of rejection is made in view of DiPietro.
-The above rejections have been updated to account for the new claim amendments.
+However, upon further consideration, a new ground(s) of rejection is made in view of Yokokawa.
+The above rejections have been updated accordingly.

 Conclusion